 By Mark Maricich, CEO of Maricich Health

-The seasoned team at Maricich Health partners with health systems and other healthcare marketers on branding and integrated marketing initiatives reaching diverse groups of stakeholders and consumer audiences.
-Learn more about how we can help you plan for your important upcoming initiatives during these challenging times.
+The seasoned team at Maricich Health partners with clients in the integrated healthcare ecosystem, including hospitals, health systems, payers, retail-focused providers, device/life science innovators and emerging healthcare companies.
+Learn more about how we can help you plan for your important upcoming branding and marketing initiatives.